-In September 2014, the Company entered into a loan and security agreement with Oxford Finance LLC and Pacific Western Bank (formerly Square 1Bank) (together, the lenders), pursuant to which the lenders agreed to lend the Company up to \$35.0 million in a three-tranche series of term loans (Term Loans A, B, and C).
+In September 2014, the Company entered into a loan and security agreement with Oxford Finance LLC and Pacific Western Bank (formerly Square 1Bank) (together, the lenders), pursuant to which the lenders agreed to lend the Company up to \$35.0 million in a threetranche series of term loans (Term Loans A, B, and C), collectively, the Term Loans.
 Upon initially entering into the agreement, the Company borrowed \$2.0 million under Term Loan A. In April 2015, the Company amended the agreement with the lenders to change the draw period for Term Loan B. In December 2015, the Company further amended the agreement with the lenders to, among other things, change the draw period for Term Loan C, modify the interest only period, and modify the maturity date of the loan.
 In December 2015, the Company borrowed the Term Loan B tranche of \$16.5 million.
 The Company's ability to draw an additional \$16.5 million under Term Loan C was subject to the satisfaction of one or more specified triggers related to the results of the Company's Phase 2b clinical trial of TRV027, which were announced in May 2016.
 Although those triggers were not attained, in December 2016, the Company and the lenders modified the terms and conditions under which the Company could exercise an option to draw \$10.0 million of Term Loan C. In March 2017, the Company borrowed the Term Loan C tranche of \$10.0 million.

-Borrowings under Term Loans A and B accrue interest at a fixed rate of 6.50% per annum.
-Borrowings under Term Loan C accrue interest at a fixed rate of 6.98% per annum.
+As of December 31, 2019, borrowings under Term Loans A and B accrued interest at a fixed rate of 6.50% per annum and borrowings under Term Loan C accrued interest at a fixed rate of 6.98% per annum.
 The Company was required to make payments of interest only on borrowings under the loan agreement on a monthly basis through and including January 1, 2018.
-Payments of principal in equal monthly installments and accrued interest began on January 1, 2018 and will continue to be due until the loan matures on March 1, 2020.
-As of December 31, 2018, there was \$15.8 million aggregate principal balance outstanding under the terms loans.
+Payments of principal in equal monthly installments and accrued interest began on January 1, 2018 and continued to be due through December 31, 2019, and until the maturity date of March 1, 2020.
+As of December 31, 2019, three was \$3.2 million aggregate principal balance outstanding under the Term Loans.
 Upon the last payment date of the amounts borrowed under the agreement, the Company will be required to pay a final payment fee equal to 6.6% of the aggregate amounts borrowed, which is recorded as interest expense over the term of the loans payable.
-In addition, if the Company repays Term Loan A, Term Loan B, or Term Loan C prior to the applicable maturity date, it will pay the lenders a prepayment fee of 1.0% of each of Term Loans A and B, and 2.0% of Term Loan C, if the prepayment occurs on or between April 1, 2018 and March 31, 2019, and 1.0% of Term Loan C, if the prepayment occurs on or after April 1, 2019.
+In addition, if the Company Term Loan A, Term Loan B, or Term Loan C prior to the maturity date, it will pay the lenders a prepayment fee of 1.0% of Term Loan C.

-The Company's obligations under the loan and security agreement are secured by a first priority security interest in substantially all of the assets of the Company, including the Company's cash, cash equivalents, and marketable securities but excluding the Company's intellectual property (together, the collateral).
-The Company has agreed not to pledge or otherwise encumber its intellectual property, other than through grants of certain permitted non-exclusive or exclusive licenses or other conveyances of its intellectual property.
+As of December 31, 2019, the Company's obligations under the loan and security agreement were secured by a first priority security interest in substantially all of the assets of the Company, including the Company's cash, cash equivalents, and marketable securities but excluding the Company's intellectual property (collectively, the collateral).
+The Company agreed not to pledge or otherwise encumber its intellectual property, other than through grants of certain permitted non-exclusive or exclusive licenses or other conveyances of its intellectual property.